thunderrabbit/robnugen-journal-entries/2020/11/30japanese-work-hn-today.md

     indulges in.
 A book on German metaphysics would thus easily ruin a dress suit.

-What have we got wrong now?
+I wonder, what have we got wrong now?

 In the comments,
 [oscare asked if anyone is keeping a diary these days](https://news.ycombinator.com/reply?id=25247266).